akinsho/toggleterm.nvim/README.md

 The `cmd` and `dir` arguments can also expand the same special keywords as `:h expand` e.g.
 `TermExec cmd="echo %"` will be expanded to `TermExec cmd="echo /file/example"`

+These special keywords can be escaped using the `\` character, if you want to print character as is.

 The `size` and `direction` arguments are like the `size` and `direction` arguments of `ToggleTerm`.